universekavish/universekavish/README.md

 --->
 - 🧑‍💻 Working as a Python Backend Developer.
 - 👀 Interested in Java and MERN Development
-- 🌱 Currently learning Java, JavaScript, Python
+- 🌱 Currently learning JavaScript and MERN Development
 - 💞️ Looking to collaborate on projects related to my interests
 - 📫 You can reach out to me on - boyalkavish@gmail.com